webmapper/cartiqo-documentation/README.md

 #### Zoom level 13

 - Agricultural pasture appears.
-Covering all the surface of the Netherlands. !
-Note this is a big change in how the map looks !
+Covering all the surface of the Netherlands. **!
+Note this is a big change in how the map looks !**
-- Built up buildings.
+- Built up buildings
-- Almost all infrastructure areas.
+- Almost all infrastructure areas
 - Local roads
+- Obstructions

 #### Zoom level 14

-- bike and path roads are added.
+- Bike and path roads are added

 #### Zoom level 15

-- All railways, tram, metro etc included.
+- All railways, tram, metro etc included

 #### Zoom level 16

 - Individual buildings
-- walls
+- Walls
-- Infrastructure areas of tunnels and bridges.
+- Infrastructure areas of tunnels and bridges